CRIMINAL DEFENSE LAWYER

 Though prescription drugs benefit those who use them under doctor supervision, abusing prescription drugs can be dangerous and even deadly.
 Use of a prescription drug in a way other than how your doctor has prescribed can constitute a crime.
 As the nationwide opioid epidemic continues, so do the number of prescription drug crimes.
 However, prescription drug crimes are not limited to opioids.
 Oklahoma law assigns severe punishments to individuals found guilty of prescription drug fraud, which can include seeking authorizations from multiple doctors, forging prescriptions, and changing the information on a prescription.

-Whether the specific allegation relates to heroin, cocaine, methamphetamine, marijuana, or another controlled dangerous substance, we'll work tirelessly to defeat unsupported charges and secure an appropriate resolution.
+Regardless of the specific allegations concerning you possessing, distributing, or committing other crimes involving controlled dangerous substances, we'll work tirelessly to defeat unsupported charges and secure an appropriate resolution.

 Cincotta Law Office advocates on behalf of Oklahoma residents who have been accused of illegal drug possession, distribution, trafficking, or manufacture.
-We offer free initial consultations at our Oklahoma City office, located near Quail Springs Mall.
-To discuss your situation with an experienced drug lawyer, please contact David A. Cincotta.
+We offer free initial consultations at our Oklahoma City office.